 The State Maritime Agency under the Ministry of Transport, Communications and High Technologies of the Republic of Azerbaijan was established on the basis of the State Maritime Administration of the Republic of Azerbaijan by Decree No.1785 of the President of the Republic of Azerbaijan dated January 12, 2018 “On some measures to improve the management in the field of transport, communications and high technologies in the Republic of Azerbaijan”.
 According to the Decree, the Agency was established as an executive body implementing state policy and regulation in the field of maritime transport on the territory of the Republic of Azerbaijan.

-The Navigation Safety Center is operating under the State Maritime Agency.
-According to the regulations approved by Decree No.164 of the Cabinet of Ministers dated May 23, 2014, the functions of the Center include organization of navigation safety system, control of vessels traffic, implementation of inspection of ships, provision of pilotage service, long range tracking and other functions related to navigation safety in port area and in territorial waters and port areas of the Republic of Azerbaijan.
+The public entity Navigation Safety Center is operating under the State Maritime Agency.
+The functions of the Center include organization of navigation safety system, vessel traffic control, carrying out vessel inspection, provision of pilotage service, remote vessel tracking and other functions related to navigation safety in territorial waters and port areas of the Republic of Azerbaijan.

 The establishment of Navigation Safety Center aims to provide the implementation of the requirements of the international conventions, which the Republic of Azerbaijan is a signatory to, and effective implementation of the inspection of ships in accordance with international standards.